foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/example/example.rst

 Overview
 ########
-The embARC platform comes with a large range of examples using the various OS, middleware and peripherals supported in embARC.
+The embARC OSP platform comes with a large collection of examples using OS, middleware and peripherals supported in embARC OSP.
 These examples provide a useful reference and starting point for embARC developers for their own applications.
 The .elf files of the following examples can be loaded through JTAG, or the .bin files through SD card by secondary bootloader.

 .. toctree::
    :maxdepth: 1